KoomeA/KoomeA/README.md

 ## Hello! my name is Edward Koome, and am a Developer.
-- I am Currently learning Python and JavaScript.
+- Python and JavaScript are the main languages am continuously learning
-- AM currently on the ALX Software Engineering program.
+- AM currently on the ALX Software Engineering program
-- Am exploring Cybersecurity and Web3.
+- I am a Cybersecurity enthusiast which am always exploring ('future' career) and recently Web3
+- Current CS student at IU INternational UNiversity of Applied Sciences.
 <!--
 **KoomeA/KoomeA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.